Sohn Suk-hee: 2013-present: JTBC

 In December 2019, Sohn Suk-hee announced his resignation as anchor of JTBC Newsroom following a large-scale organization reshuffle.
 He has held this position for six years and four months, and will only focus on CEO duties.
 His final day was on 2 January 2020, during the second part of its annual New Year's Day debate.
 That broadcast recorded a rating of 4.9%.
 The Times They Are a-Changin' was used as its ending theme once more as he resigned from his anchor position.

 On 29 November 2020, he was named general director and president of JTBC and JTBC Studios.

+From September 2021 to September 2023, he worked as a traveling correspondent of JTBC, after which he resigned.

 Personal life

 He married fellow MBC announcer Shin Hyun-sook in 1987, and has two children with her.
 Their marriage was one of the few unions between MBC colleagues until Moon Ji-ae and Jeon Jong-hwan married in 2012.